The Sportwagon estate version of Kia's popular Ceed family hatch is a very competitive prospect, thinks Jonathan Crouch

 No car in this sector can afford to go to market with second-rate economy and emissions figures.
 So how does this one fare?
 The 1.0-litre T-GDi petrol engine delivers emissions rated at 122g/km.
 For the 1.4-litre T-Gdi power unit, emissions are rated at 127g/km when fitted with the seven-speed dual-clutch transmission.
 Manual models emit 132g/km.

 The big news with this third generation model is Kia's latest 'U3' diesel engine.
 Designed to go beyond the stricter limits laid down by the latest Euro 6d TEMP emissions standard, this 1.6-litre CRDi (Common-Rail Direct injection) unit uses Selective Catalytic Reduction active emissions control technology to significantly reduce emissions.
 Hence a reduction in particulate matter and Nox compared to earlier Kia diesel engines.
 And improved CO2 readings of course.
 With a six-speed manual transmission, the 114bhp version emits 99g/km of CO2.
 Models fitted with a dual-clutch transmission produce 105g/km.
+There's also a plug-in model, which mates a 139hp 1.6-litre perol engine with an 8.9kWh battery pack and a 44.5kW electric motor.
+It's capable of 37 miles of WLTP-rated all-electric driving range.
 As usual, there's also Kia's lengthy 7-year warranty as part of the deal.